grawat321/nodejs-git-conect/README.md

 ## Getting Started

+Configure the keys.js in config folder.

-Start the project using two terminals and type.
+Start the project using two terminals and type =>

-mongod
+mongod,
 npm start

 Open localhost port no. 4000 in your web browser.
 Your application will start.